eclipse-cyclonedds/cyclonedds/docs/manual/config.rst

 complication exists in the case of unresponsive readers, readers that do not respond to a Heartbeat at all, or that for some reason fail to receive some samples despite resending it.
 The specification leaves the way these get treated unspecified.
-The default beahviour of Eclipse Cyclone DDS is to never consider readers unresponsive, but it can be configured to consider them so after a certain length of time has passed at which point the participant containing the reader is undiscovered.
+The default behaviour of Eclipse Cyclone DDS is to never consider readers unresponsive, but it can be configured to consider them so after a certain length of time has passed at which point the participant containing the reader is undiscovered.